-Many members of the people may not be aware of what is native to an area and what is not.
+Many members of the public may not be aware of what is native to an area and what is not.
 Some species are so common that it may be thought that they are indeed native though they are not.
 An example of this is the goldfish, (Copp, 2005).
 However this message must be secondary to the message not to release any companion animals to the wild.
+The pet industry should play an active role in raising awareness.